 Durability: We hinted at this when talking about support, but foam and polymer core mattresses can develop indentations in common sleeping spots, especially after several years of use and when the mattress fits tightly into the crib (not allowing it to expand after being compressed).
 Modern innerspring mattresses are very durable, as are mattresses using hybrid (e.g., foam, cotton batting, innerspring, etc.) designs.

-VOC Content: Modern parents care about how much volatile organic compounds (VOCs) their mattresses are off-gassing.
+VOC Content: Modern parents care about how much volatile organic compounds (VOCs) in their mattresses are off-gassing.
 A few years ago, a study was published in the journal Environmental Science and Technology, demonstrating the presence of 14 different nasty chemicals in crib mattresses.

 Needless to say, most parents don't like the idea of their baby sleeping on a crib mattress that is off-gassing harmful chemicals such as flame retardants, plastic precursors, dyes, and adhesives.
 Here are some of the most common VOCs that study found in crib mattresses:

 Polyurethane foam core mattresses have an especially bad reputation for VOC emissions, though many newer versions seek CertiPUR certification to help parents be more confident with a foam mattress.
-The popular Stitch & Cradle mattress is a good example of this.
+The popular Milliard crib mattress is a good example of this.

 Breathability: Many parents seek breathable crib mattress covers and cores just in case their baby rolls over and their face is pressed against the mattress.
 Most foam and innerspring mattresses are not highly breathable.
 The cover itself might be breathable, but the foam core itself is likely not.
-The top-rated and amazing Newton Wovenaire mattress uses a polymer core and mattress cover that are both highly breathable, making it a popular option.
+The top-rated and amazing Newton Wovenaire mattress uses a polymer core and mattress cover that is both highly breathable, making it a popular option.